jcurran1289/PP3/README.md

 I used github to track my code.
 Initially was commiting huge chunks and many changes at once.
 Then started to do smaller changes one at a time

 ## Requirements
+In order to run this project properly you will need the following:
+- Import gspread library
+- Connect the program to your google drive
+- Create a google drive spreahsheet called "profiles" with the following columns:
+  - Username
+  - password
+  - current account
+  - savings account

 ## Deployment
 This project was deployed using Code Institute's mock terminal for Heroku.